Nothing is better than a daffodil-filled spring view. Bird Island in peak daffodil bloom.

 Need a more physical reminder of where you'll place daffodils?
 Use river rocks or stakes to mark your spots — any kind of marker will do, as long as it stands up to summer heat, wind, and storms.

-Second, head up to the Garden in April — high season for daffodils.
+Second, head up to the Chicago Botanic Garden in April—high season for daffodils.
 We have 538,651 planted here (give or take a few) and 231 varieties for you to see in situ before you order for fall.

 How to find them?
-Our new garden app (it's free) guides you to them, and it could prove to be your best memory tool.
+Our GardenGuide app (it's free) guides you to them, and it could prove to be your best memory tool.

-All you need is a smartphone and a little background about how daffodils are categorized.
+All you need is an Android or iOS smartphone and a little background about how daffodils are categorized.

 Don't use a smartphone?
 Non-smartphone visitors can access the Plant Finder through their home computer, or use computer stations at two Garden locations.